 Join ABARES at a Regional Outlook conference in your area

-The one day conferences are an essential part of our delivery of commodity forecasts and research results directly to regional communities.
-Each conference program is tailored to your region, and ABARES works with local organisations to develop a tailored conference program and address key local agricultural issues and commodities.
+The one day conferences are an essential part of sharing our commodity forecasts and research results directly with regional communities.
+ABARES works with local organisations to develop a tailored conference program and address key local agricultural issues and commodities.

 At each Regional Outlook conference, senior ABARES economists present the economic overview and forecasts for key agricultural commodities and farm financial performance.
-A range of regionally based speakers and producers cover topics such as industry opportunities and challenges, natural resource management, labour and water issues, and case studies from regional business people who are taking innovative approaches.
+A range of regionally based speakers and producers discuss industry challenges and strategies for growth, investment and innovation opportunities, natural resource management, labour and water issues, plus case studies from people taking innovative approaches in their businesses.

-Conference delegates can hear commodity forecasts, discuss industry trends, access information and make new contacts in their community that can encourage new approaches to traditional issues.
+Delegates value hearing the latest commodity forecasts, discussing industry trends and emerging issues as well as making new contacts in their community.
 Delegates include farmers and other producers, bankers, consultants and other service providers, rural counsellors, local business owners, state and local government staff, regional development groups and many others with an interest in their region.

 ABARES Regional Outlook conferences